Where to Bet on The Masters, 2023

 Here’s an update for anyone that’s been on this page in the last week.
 Since this was originally written, Bovada has put up odds and numbers for The Masters!

-Now, we are going to ruin your day and tell you that we’re not going to list all of the different types of bets that are available just because there are so many of them!
+Now I’m going to ruin your day and tell you that I’m not going to list all of the different types of bets that are available just because there are so many of them!

 Among the expected, you’ll be looking at (included, their current top three of each):